 Customer Receipt: This is for amounts received from customers that you have issued an invoice to.

 Supplier Payment: This is for amounts paid to suppliers that have issued an invoice to you.

 You will need to select one of the four types depending on the type of transaction you are processing.

-*Please note when entering a Customer Receipt transaction for a customer who has overpaid you (i.e. paid more than the amount you invoiced them) you are able to allocate this to their account using our Overpayments feature.
+*Please note when entering a Customer Receipt transaction for a customer who has overpaid you (i.e. paid more than the amount you invoiced them), and there are no other invoices relating to that customer, Pandle will automatically allocate this to their account using our Overpayments feature.